Ark-x-team/Digital_Marketplace_App/README.md

 ## Key Features ✨

 - 🎨 **User Friendly Interface:** The platform is designed with a user-friendly interface, powered by [Tailwind CSS](https://tailwindcss.com/), and enhanced with [Next.js UI](https://nextui.org/), making digital assets easily accessible.
-- 💳 **Secure Purchases:** Proceed to purchase for instant access to downloadable content with our secure transaction processes powered by [Stripe](https://stripe.com/).
+- 💳 **Secure Purchases:** Proceed to purchase for instant access to downloadable content with our secure transaction processes powered by [Stripe](https://stripe.com/), for testing purposes, you can use the credit card number 4242 4242 4242 4242.
 - 🌐 **Multilingual Support:** French and English Translation: Choose your preferred language for a seamless browsing experience.
 Utilizing the power of `react-i18next`, our content is dynamically translated to provide you with a personalized experience in the language of your choice.
 - 🌙 **Dark Mode:** Toggle between light and dark modes for a personalized viewing experience.
 - 🔐 **Authentication:**